splorp/wordpress-comment-blacklist/readme.md

 WordPress stores the contents of the [Comment Blacklist](http://codex.wordpress.org/Combating_Comment_Spam#Comment_Blacklist) setting in a MySQL column named `blacklist_keys`.
 Defined as a `longtext` [data type](http://dev.mysql.com/doc/en/blob.html), this column can contain up to 4,294,967,295 bytes (approximately 4GB) of text.
 There is no chance of us running out of room to expand the blacklist any time soon.

 ### Known Issues

+**URL Shorteners**

+I have included several URL shortener domain in the blacklist.

+tinyurl.com

 **Non-English Comments**